Alex-BRZK/CVE_Analysis_Tool/README.md

 **CVE Analysis Tool** (CAT) is an open-source, browser-based tool designed to give security analysts and researchers a **centralized, multi-source view** of any CVE identifier.
 Simply enter one or several CVE IDs, and the tool simultaneously queries all configured data sources, deduplicates the results, and displays a unified card with descriptions, CVSS scores, CWE identifiers, and source availability statuses.

 Everything runs **100% client-side** — no backend, no installation, no data sent to a third-party server (except through the CORS proxy).
-All information comes from external sources, and each of them is systematically referenced to ensure **complete transparency** on the origin of the data.
+All information comes from external sources, and each of them is systematically referenced to ensure **complete transparency** on the origin of the data.  **[Click here](https://alex-brzk.github.io/CVE_Analysis_Tool/)**

 ---